 How to get started

-I am currently working in Exeter on Tuesdays and in Crediton on Wednesday afternoons and evening.
+I am currently working in Exeter on Tuesdays and in Crediton on Wednesdays.
 Other times are due to be available in the near future.
 Please get in touch about times that are suitable.

 If you would like more information or are interested in setting up an initial meeting please feel free to email or text or give me a call for an informal chat.
 There is no obligation – I will welcome the opportunity to talk and find out what you need and if I can help.

-I will respond to messages and am available for calls between 9.00am-7.00pm Monday to Friday.
+I will respond to messages and am available for calls between 9.00am-6.00pm Monday to Friday.
 I may not respond to messages immediately but will respond as soon as time allows.